Next-generation F-35 fighter jets go to National Guard unit

 "All I had to do was read what the Air Force said about the impact it would have," Greco said.
 "The evidence was overwhelming it would have a very negative effect on close to 7,000 people" who live near the airport.

 The Air Force describes the F-35 as its fifth-generation fighter, combining stealth technology with speed and agility.
-Different models are being built for the Air Force, Navy and Marines, and are being sold to American allies across the world.
+Different models are being built for the Air Force, Navy and Marines and are being sold to U.S. allies across the world.

 It is also the U.S. military's most expensive weapons system of all time, with an estimated total cost of $1.5 trillion over the expected half-century life of the program.
-The model of the planes that will be based in Burlington cost about $94 million each.
+The model of plane that will be based in Burlington cost about $94 million each.

 Assigning F-35s, which are designed to replace a number of aging fighter models, to Vermont shows the days are long gone when Air National Guard units received hand-me-down aircraft while new planes went exclusively to active duty Air Force units, said Ian Bryan, a retired Tennessee Air National Guard pilot who worked in Washington as a legislative liaison with the National Guard Bureau.

-He said Vermont, and the guard, are at the forefront of learning how to make the best use of the new airplanes.
+Vermont, and the Guard, are at the forefront of learning how to make the best use of the new airplanes, he said.